TheDragonSkull/End-Rods-Awaken-Mod/README.md

 #### Sculk Sensor behavior

 - Placing a sensor into the dedicated sensor slot enables automatic activation based on nearby entities.
+- **When a sensor is equipped but no entity is detected**, the block remains turned off **but emits subtle particles** to indicate a sensor is installed and waiting for a trigger.

 | Sensor Type | Detects | Behavior |
 |-------------|---------|---------|